 - People Analytics

 Only 47% of the world’s Top Employers are currently able to obtain data that shows employee alignment with the business.
-Deepening the connection between the people strategy and the business strategy will be the primary challenge for organizations in 2019.
+Deepening the connection between the people strategy and the business strategy will be the primary challenge for organisations in 2019.

 To improve the operational impact of HR, companies are going to implement a wide variety of new profiles, such as HR Data Analyst, Employer Branding Community Manager or Data and Talent Technology Integrator, among many others.
 In addition, there will be a focus on improving data collection and implementing different HR information systems.